uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 ## Customizing your Salt package

 As described by Salt [here](https://salt.tips/the-great-salt-module-migration/), starting with Salt 3008, both Salt Master and Minion can be extended by using `salt-pip` or `pip.installed` to install the Salt Extensions packages (`saltext-*`).
 Similar to the extending mechanism we currently have for the Salt Bundle.
+This makes it easy to integrate the customization of your minions with Uyuni an SUSE Manager, as based on a Salt state.

-If an extension is not existing (as most of the dropped modules are NOT yet migrated to Salt Extensions), they mention to provide them as custom modules in your Salt state tree (file_roots).
+If a Salt Extension is not existing yet (as most of the dropped modules are NOT yet migrated to Salt Extensions), they mention to provide them as custom modules in your Salt state tree (file_roots).

 As mentioned above, we would be probably providing a main Salt package containing some builtin extensions already there that at least covers basic operations.